gkovacs/gkovacs.github.com/index.markdown

 ### About Me

-I'm Geza Kovacs, a senior at MIT, majoring in Computer Science.
-Like all CS majors (I hope), I can instantly cook up code in basically any major langauge (as for those I don't know, I've learned quite a few programming languages overnight).
+I'm a senior at MIT, majoring in Computer Science.
 My research interests are primarily in HCI (Human-Computer Interaction), and languages - I'm currently mostly interested in building interfaces to assist in translation and language acquisition.
 I've been doing my research with the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.
 After graduating this year, I'll be working on my Master's, and I hope to continue on to a PhD after that.

 ### Work